Fitness Classic Lose Weight Classic

 Walking

-Are you surprised that we have counted an exercise so common as walking into our bandwagon classics leaders?
+Are you surprised that we have counted an exercise so common as walking into the best ones?
 If so, consider this: walking is not just walking.
 The speed of a person's walk can be broken down into four paces: a stroll, a brisk walk, the aerobic walk and race walking.
 Not only can it help you loose weight, induce cardiovascular fitness and improve muscle tone, but it costs virtually nothing aside from the price of a good pair of shoes.
 Walking is also a superior way to handle stress and provide the isolation needed for relaxation.

 In the last decade, there has been a renaissance in walking.
 Walkers are rediscovering what has been known over centuries: walking has a global effect on the entire person.
 It adds hours to one's day and years to one's life.